-If you don’t score a 100% on the quiz, do not feel badly.
 This is the first generation that has such a wide and varied selection of aging services and supports.
 Many of the current services, supports, and products did not even exist a generation ago such as assisted living, long term care insurance, medical advocacy, geriatric care management, professional organizers, remodeling/universal designers to help individuals “age in place,” and senior housing search services to name just some.
-Federal and state aging and disability programs have changed and are continuing to change to accommodate the unprecedented growth of aging and disabled Americans.
+Federal and state aging and disability programs have changed and continue to change to accommodate the unprecedented growth of aging and disabled Americans.
 Even aging and disability service specialists are struggling to stay current.
 Please visit CCAL’s ELDERCARE AND DISABILITY RESOURCES section on the website regularly to help keep abreast of the most current information.
-Go ahead and take the quiz.

 - You know where to get information about eldercare and disability topics when you need them.
 If not, please click here to find out.